TAILOR-UoB/new_ways_of_publishing/README.md

 # Contributors

+The authors and main contributors of the repository are

+- Miquel Perello Nieto
+- Peter Flach

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/TAILOR-UoB/new_ways_of_publishing/graphs/contributors).